LFroesch/commit-helper/HOOKS.md

-# Git Commit Hooks in Commit Helper
+# Git Commit Hooks in Git Helper

 ## What are Git Hooks?